kaancetinkayasf/pfi/README.md

 ## Installation

-<p>Download the latest binary from releases section and extract it to a destination you like (The results will be written in the same directory you place the binary file.)</p>
+<p>Download the latest binary from the releases section and extract it to a destination you like (The results will be written in the same directory you place the binary file.)</p>

+## Usage

+<p> - Make sure you are in the same directory with the file you have downloaded.</p>